Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 </td><td>

-**`NullReference` earned a horrible reputation as an _exceptional_ pest.** Its outbreaks appear literally from `nothing` and are too common to be _exceptions_ &thinsp;&mdash;&thinsp; they strike everywhere, in safe and unmanaged code, and have mercy on neither junior developers nor mature systems.
+**`NullReference` earned a horrible reputation as an _exceptional_ pest.** Its outbreaks appear literally from `nothing` and are too common to be _exceptions_ &thinsp;&mdash;&thinsp; they strike everywhere, in safe and unmanaged code, and have no mercy on  junior and seasoned developers.

 [Sir&nbsp;Tony&nbsp;Hoare](../../quotes/README+/contributors/README.md#tony-hoare) voluntarily took the blame for being this _Frankenstein_ who brought the
 [**billion&#8209;dollar&nbsp;mistake**](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)<sup>🎥</sup> into the software Eden.